Keto naan bread with melted garlic butter

 - Mix all dry ingredients for the keto naan in a bowl.
 Add oil and boiling water (hold some of it back in case it's not needed) and stir thoroughly.

-- Allow to rise for five minutes.
+- Allow the dough to rise for five minutes.
 The dough will turn firm fairly quickly but will stay flexible.
 It should resemble the consistency of Play-Doh.
-If you find it’s too runny then add more psyllium husk until it feels right.
-If it's too firm, add some of the remaining water.
+If you find it’s too runny, then add more psyllium husk until the dough feels right.
+If it's too firm, add some of the remaining boiling water.
 The amount needed may vary depending on what brand of husk or coconut flour you use.

-- Divide into 6 or 8 pieces and form into balls that you flatten with your hands directly on parchment paper or on the kitchen counter.
+- Divide the dough into 6 or 8 pieces and form into balls.
+Flatten with your hands directly on parchment paper.
+Make sure that the dough is very thin.

 - Heat the oven to 140°F (70°C) and keep the bread warm while you make more.

 - Melt the butter and stir in the freshly squeezed garlic.
-Apply the melted butter on the bread pieces using a brush and sprinkle flaked salt on top.
+Apply the melted butter to the bread pieces using a brush and sprinkle flaked salt on top.

 - Pour the rest of the garlic butter in a bowl and dip pieces of bread in it.